-Our Company’s actions to reduce carbon emission have been recognised through the Climate Action Certification Program with TUSA Dive and Spirit of Freedom awarded Certification as Climate Action Innovators.
-This accreditation recognises our company’s commitment to tackle Climate Change through implementing a range of emission reduction measures and by evaluating and measuring the business carbon footprint annually, utilising the Great Barrier Reef Marine Park Authority Carbon Emissions Calculator.
+Our Company’s actions to reduce carbon emission have been recognised through the Climate Action Certification Program with TUSA Dive and Spirit of Freedom awarded Certification as Climate Action Business.
+This accreditation recognises our company’s commitment to tackle Climate Change through implementing a range of emission reduction measures and by evaluating and measuring the business carbon footprint.

 The Great Barrier Reef Marine Park was declared in 1975.
 It was listed as a World Heritage Area in 1981 for its natural significance.
 The Great Barrier Reef is listed under all four natural World Heritage criteria for its outstanding universal value.
 It is one of the largest marine protected areas in the world encompassing 348,000 square kilometres, which is an area larger than Great Britain and about half the size of Texas.
 Under the World Heritage Convention, Australia has an international obligation to protect, conserve, present and transmit this magnificent area for future generations.

 Visit UNESCO World Heritage Centre for more information